Projects / Housing

 Paris Habitat

-Gautrand et associés (landscape architects), Brizot-Masse Ingénierie (structure MH), SCB économie (economist)
+Gautrand et associés (landscape architects), Brizot-Masse Ingénierie (structural engineering), SCB économie (QS)

 Image credits